perry19/perry19/README.md

 ### Hello world I'm Perry👋

 #### I'm a software engineer and writer, currently working as Support Engineer and Freelance developer with main focus on Backend and cloud technologies.
 I'm a fast learner who quickly adapts to fast-paced environment.
-Some technologies I enjoy working with include Java, Spring Boot, Golang, Python, Flutter, AWS and Firebase.
+Some technologies I enjoy working with include Java, Spring Boot, Golang, React JS, and AWS.

 - 🔭  I’m currently working as a support Engineer and freelance Developer